angelsleung/fruit-and-veg-goals/README.md

 * User can search for a food item
 * User can view the search results
 * User can view the food item's nutrition facts and add the item to their daily log
-* User can view their daily log
+* User can view their daily log and delete items from their log
 * User can view their progress toward their goals

 ## Planned Additions
-* User can edit their daily log
 * User can add a food item as a favorite, which saves the food categorization of fruit or vegetable
 * User can view their daily log from previous days
 * User can view their fiber intake from fruits and vegetables